Boise Idaho Temple

 The Boise Idaho Temple is the 29th constructed and 27th operating temple of the Church of Jesus Christ of Latter-day Saints.
 The temple is located in the city of Boise, Idaho.
+The intent to build the temple was announced on March 31, 1982, by Gordon B. Hinckley under the direction of church president Spencer W. Kimball during a press conference.
+The temple was the second to be built in Idaho and is the only Idaho temple dedicated by Hinckley.

 History

 Church leaders discussed building a temple in the western part of Idaho as early as 1939.
-However, with the majority of church's membership in the eastern part of Idaho, the leaders decided against it and concentrated on building the Idaho Falls Idaho Temple.
+However, with the majority of the church's membership in the eastern part of Idaho, the leaders decided against it and concentrated on building the Idaho Falls Idaho Temple.

 Forty-five years later, on March 31, 1982, church leaders announced that a temple would be built in the Boise area.
-The temple site is located near an exit from Interstate 84 and is very visible to those traveling along the highway and is also a visible landmark for pilots at Boise Airport.
+The temple site is located near an exit from Interstate 84 and is visible to those traveling along the highway and for pilots using the Boise Airport.

+A groundbreaking ceremony took place on December 18, 1982, marking the commencement of construction.
+The ceremony was presided over by Mark E. Petersen and attended by local church members and community leaders.

-In 1984, 70,000 visitors were expected to tour the temple during the nineteen-day open house.
-Instead, over 128,000 attended.
+The temple was completed in 1984, with an open house to be held from May 1-19, 1984.
+It was anticipated that 70,000 visitors would tour the temple during the nineteen-day open house, but over 128,000 attended.
 The open house brought an increased interest in the church.
-The Boise Idaho Temple was dedicated May 25, 1984 by Gordon B. Hinckley.
-After the dedication, attendance at the temple was much higher than expected.
-As a result, in October 1986, the temple was closed for renovation.
-After reopening in 1987, the temple was able to serve more than 100,000 members in southwestern Idaho and part of eastern Oregon.
+The Boise Idaho Temple was dedicated May 25, 1984 by Hinckley.
+Temple attendance was much higher than expected,so it was closed for renovation in October 1986.
+Following renovation, the temple was rededicated in 1987 by James E. Faust.
+After reopening, the temple served more than 100,000 members in southwestern Idaho and part of eastern Oregon.